-- Mix the ricotta and half of the Parmesan together to form a creamy filling, add a little pinch of salt to taste.
+- In a large bowl, mix the ricotta and the Parmesan together to form a creamy filling, adding a little pinch of salt to taste.

-- Add half of your tomato sauce to the drained pasta and toss to coat thoroughly.
-Then fold in the ricotta mixture, it doesn’t have to be thoroughly combined as having pockets of ricotta will add to the finished dish.
+- Add all of your tomato sauce to the drained pasta and toss to coat thoroughly.
+Then fold in the ricotta and mozzarella mixture.
+It doesn’t have to be thoroughly combined as having pockets of ricotta will add to the finished dish.

-- Transfer half of your pasta into a large oven-proof dish and sprinkle a layer of mozzarella on top.
+- Transfer the pasta mixture to an oven-proof dish and sprinkle a layer of Parmesan and basil leaves on top.

 - Bake the ziti in the preheated oven for around 30 minutes, until the top is golden brown and the edges are beginning to bubble.

-- Allow to cool for a few moments and then serve your ziti bake.
+- Allow to cool for a few moments and then serve your ziti bake with another sprinkling of basil leaves.
 Buon appetito!